 - Data processors: UEFI runs in 32-bit or 64-bit mode.
 BIOS runs only in 16-bit mode and may utilize only 1 MB of executable memory.

 - GUI: UEFI provides a more intuitive graphical user interface that you may navigate with a mouse and keyboard, unlike BIOS.

 Another advantage of UEFI is that an industry-wide interface forum maintains it and is more manufacturer-agnostic than BIOS.

 Why Choose BIOS?

-Some reasons why a user might choose Legacy BIOS instead of UEFI include:
+Some reasons a user may choose Legacy BIOS instead of UEFI include:

 - BIOS is ideal if you don’t require fine control over how your computer operates.

 - BIOS is also sufficient if you only have small drives or partitions.
-Although many newer hard drives exceed BIOS’ 2-terabyte limit, not every user requires that amount of space.
+Although many newer hard drives exceed BIOS’s 2-terabyte limit, not every user requires that amount of space.